Revisiting Inference for ARMA Models: Improved Fits and Superior Confidence Intervals: Results

 Classical ARMA modeling addresses this by recommending diagnostic plots to determine appropriate model order and advising against simultaneously adding AR and MA components.
 In this approach, the additional difficulty in parameter estimation associated with fitting models containing parameter redundancies is avoided by not fitting overly complex models when possible.
-Despite this, shortcomings in likelihood maximization can occur even in models without parameter redundancies (Figs.~\ref{fig:multiMode},~\ref{fig:simProps},~and~\ref{fig:AICtabRes}), necessitating the exploration of multiple parameter initializations.
+Despite this, shortcomings in likelihood maximization can occur even in models without parameter redundancies (Figs~\ref{fig:multiMode},~\ref{fig:simProps},~and~\ref{fig:AICtabRes}), necessitating the exploration of multiple parameter initializations.
+Further, the increasing preference of using automated software to pick the model size using an information criterion suggests the importance of using software that reliably maximizes model likelihoods even in the presence of over-parameterization.

-\section{Annual Depths of Lake Michigan}
+\subsection{Annual Depths of Lake Michigan}

 In this example, we illustrate how improperly maximized likelihoods can lead to inconsistencies and uncertainty in a real data analysis scenario.
 Additionally, we show how the common practice of using the estimated standard error for calibrated parameters can misleadingly support the inclusion of model parameters.
-We consider a dataset containing annual observations on the average depth of Lake Michigan-Huron, recorded the first day of each year from 1860-2014 (Figure~\ref{fig:huron}) \citep{NOAA16}.
-For our analysis, we adhere to the currently accepted standards for data analysis, such as those outlined in \citet{shumway2017}.
+We consider a dataset containing annual observations on the average depth of Lake Michigan-Huron, recorded the first day of each year from 1860-2014 (Fig~\ref{fig:huron}) \cite{NOAA16}.
+The data are provided as part of the \code{arima2} package.
+We wish to develop an ARMA model for these data, which is a standard task in time series analysis \cite{shumway2017}.